Mike Smith (American football coach): Atlanta Falcons

 In 2008, Smith became head coach for the first time at any level, taking charge of the Atlanta Falcons.
 He started off his first season by installing rookie Matt Ryan as starting quarterback to open the season against the Detroit Lions.
 In his debut as an NFL head coach, the Falcons beat the Lions 34-21.
 Atlanta's 216 yards of total offense in the first quarter was the highest in over two decades, eclipsing their October 13, 1991, mark of 172 yards against San Francisco.
 The first loss of the year against the Tampa Bay Buccaneers, was mitigated by winning Smith's first coach's challenge, on the spotting of the ball after a Roddy White reception in the third quarter, giving the Falcons a first down and keeping the drive alive.
 Stars like Michael Turner, Roddy White, Michael Jenkins and John Abraham helped carry the Falcons to an 11–5 record and their first playoff berth since 2004.
 In the Wild Card Round, the Falcons lost to the eventual NFC champions, the Arizona Cardinals.
 Smith was named the 2008 AP Coach of the Year and NFL Coach of the Year, beating out Miami Dolphins head coach Tony Sparano in the voting.

 In 2009, Smith and the Falcons overcame a difficult schedule and several key injuries (to QB Ryan and RB Turner) to end with a 9–7 record and second place in the NFC South.
-While they failed to reach the playoffs, this marked the first time in franchise history that the Falcons had back-to-back winning seasons.
+While they failed to reach the playoffs, this marked the first time in franchise history that the Falcons had consecutive winning seasons.

-In 2010, Smith led the Falcons to an NFC-best season record of 13–3, earning the team's second NFC South title and fourth divisional championship overall before being beaten at home by the eventual Super Bowl XLV champions, the Green Bay Packers, by a score of 48–21 in the Divisional Round.
+In 2010, Smith led the Falcons to an NFC-best season record of 13–3, earning the team's second NFC South title and fourth divisional championship overall before being beaten at home by the eventual Super Bowl XLV champion Green Bay Packers by a score of 48–21 in the Divisional Round.